appbaseio/reactivesearch/content/docs/data/model.md

 }
 ```

-Depending on the data types, ElasticSearch uses specialized data structures for indexing each field.
-Apart from data types themselves, ElasticSearch being a search engine has a notion of **analysis**.
+Depending on the data types, Elasticsearch uses specialized data structures for indexing each field.
+Apart from data types themselves, Elasticsearch being a search engine has a notion of **analysis**.

 A field that contains analyzed text uses a data structure called an [**inverted index**](https://en.wikipedia.org/wiki/Inverted_index), which is designed to allow very fast full-text searches.
 An inverted index (unlike a forward index) creates a map of every unique word to its location within the document(s) the word occurs in as well as its frequency of occurrence across the entire index.